Skip to main content

 Singapore in October — Travel Guide

-Best for Value Seekers·Rainy days 13–15 daysAverage days per month with measurable rainfall during this season.
-Rain typically falls in short, intense bursts — rarely all day.·Crowds Moderate
+Best for F1 Fans & Deepavali Light Seekers·Rainy days / month 14 daysAverage days per month with measurable rainfall during this season.
+Rain typically falls in short, intense bursts — rarely all day.·Crowds High

 #Weather & Climate

 Daytime highs of 30–32°C, nights around 24–27°C, humidity 80–90%, and rainfall around 190mm spread across 14 wet days.
-Mornings are generally clear, afternoon thunderstorms are more frequent and longer than the August–September pattern.
+Mornings are generally clear; afternoon thunderstorms are more frequent and longer than the August–September pattern, often arriving from 3pm onward and clearing by 7pm.

 #Getting Around